phunware/maas-analytics-ios-sdk/README.md

 Integration
 -----------

-For wherever you'd like to add analytic events you'll eed to import the MaaSAnalytics.framework.
+For wherever you'd like to add analytic events you'll need to import the MaaSAnalytics.framework.
 You may want to include it in your Prefix.pch.

 ````objective-c
 #import <MaaSAnalytics/MaaSAnalytics.h>